John Fitzmaurice (writer)

 John Fitzmaurice (18 November 1947 in Copenhagen - August 2003 in Brussels), was an administrator, academic and writer.
 He was an author of numerous books and articles on politics, concentrating on party politics and elections.
 He was an official of the European Commission and a lecturer at the Université libre de Bruxelles.

 Fizmaurice was educated at Shaftesbury Grammar School and the University of Bristol.
 He obtained a Certificate of Education at Oxford People College.
+In 1973 he began working as an administrator for the European Commission in Brussels.

-His political career began when he contested Yeovil in 1987.
+His political career began when he contested Yeovil for the Labour Party in 1987.
 He went on to contest North Dorset in 1992 and 1997.
 Fitzmaurice became secretary of the Brussels Labour Party and the vice-chair of Brussels Co-operative Party.
-He went on to work as an administrator for the European Commission, Brussels, in the Department for Liaison with the European Parliament.
+He worked as an administrator for the European Commission, Brussels, in the Department for Liaison with the European Parliament.
 While in that post he travelled extensively, mainly to carry out research for his next publications.

 After he died unexpectedly, a commemoration service was held on 12 November 2003 in the Brussels Van Maerlant Chapel.
 Among others, Neil Kinnock, vice-president of the European Commission from 1995 until 2004, and Julian Priestley from the European Parliament, spoke during this service.

 In memory of John Fitzmaurice, an annual lecture around the themes of democracy, socialism and Europe, is held in Brussels.
 At the 2007 lecture, Geoff Hoon dedicated his speech to Fitzmaurice.
 He said: